-- parsing and related messages (in our case, simply the list of files being parsed); - start of the analysis by Eva, with the initial values of global variables; - messages emitted during the analysis, such as warnings, alarms and informative feedback; - values for all variables at the end of each function; - an analysis summary, with coverage and the number of errors, warnings, alarms and logical properties.
+- start of the analysis by Eva, with the initial values of global variables; - messages emitted during the analysis, such as warnings, alarms and informative feedback; - values for all variables at the end of each function; - an analysis summary, with coverage and the number of errors, warnings, alarms and logical properties.

-If we focus on the initial values of variables, we notice that, apart from the variables defined in the source code, there is a rather strange variable named Skein_Swap64_ONE and containing 1.
-Searching the source code reveals that this variable is in fact variable ONE, declared static inside function Skein_Swap64.
+If we focus on the initial values of variables, we notice that, apart from the variables defined in the source code, there is a rather strange variable named Skein\Swap64\ONE and containing 1.
+Searching the source code reveals that this variable is in fact variable ONE, declared static inside function Skein\Swap64.
 Frama-C can display the value of static variables, something that is annoying to do when using a C compiler for testing.
 The GUI displays the original source code alongside the transformed one, and allows navigating between uses of a variable and its declaration.

 A quick inspection shows that the Skein functions use variable ONE to detect endianness.
-Frama-C assumes a little-endian architecture by default, so Eva is only analyzing the little-endian version of the library (Frama-C also assumes an IA-64 architecture, so we are only analyzing the library as compiled and run on this architecture).
+Frama-C assumes a little-endian architecture by default, so Eva is only analyzing the little-endian version of the library (Frama-C also assumes an IA-32 architecture, so we are only analyzing the library as compiled and run on this architecture).
 The big-endian version of the library could be analyzed by reproducing the same steps we are taking here for a big-endian configuration of Frama-C.

-You may also see variable names prefixed by fc, FC and S___fc.
+You may also see variable names prefixed by \\fc\, \\FC\ and S\\\fc\.
 These are variables coming from ACSL specifications in the Frama-C standard library.